List of Kamen Rider Zi-O characters: Black Woz

 During the events of the stage show Kamen Rider Zi-O: Final Stage, Black Woz is temporarily turned into the villainous and overzealous Tsukuyomi supporter, Red Woz (赤ウォズ, Aka Wozu), before returning to his senses.

-Throughout the series, Black Woz has a habit of declaring "rejoice" (祝え, iwae) whenever Sougo obtains a new Ride Watch and Ride Armor, to point where he becomes pleased when Sougo asks him to do so.
+Throughout the series, Black Woz has a habit of declaring "rejoice" (祝え, iwae) whenever Sougo obtains a new Ride Watch and Rider Armor, to point where he becomes pleased when Sougo asks him to do so.
 While he usually does this for Sougo, Black Woz begrudgingly does so once for Geiz when the latter attains his Majesty form.
 Black Woz also demonstrates special skills such as deflecting Another Fourze's attack with one hand and using his scarf to teleport himself and others.
 Additionally, he can also travel through time without using a Time Mazine.
 Prior to obtaining Kamen Rider Woz's powers, Black Woz could use the Ohma Advent Calendar to trap his target and destroy SOUGO's time portals by ripping out the book's pages.
 In Kamen Rider Heisei Generations Forever, Black Woz is able to access Philip's Gaia Library to learn more about Imagin and give Sougo information about them.